kekru/docker-selenium-firefox-webvnc/README.md

 This is a Seleniumserver with a Firefox webbrowser, which you can watch via an integrated VNC viewer ([noVNC](https://github.com/kanaka/noVNC)).
 The Dockerimage is based on [selenium/standalone-firefox-debug](https://hub.docker.com/r/selenium/standalone-firefox-debug/).

-# Start the container
+## Start the container
 Run the container with `docker run --name myselenium -d -p 80:80 -p 4444:4444 whiledo/selenium-firefox-webvnc`.
+`-p 4444:4444` is optional, because you can reach selenium also via port 80.
+So the command can be shortened to `docker run --name myselenium -d -p 80:80 whiledo/selenium-firefox-webvnc`.

+## Access selenium
 You can access the seleniumservice via `http://server:4444/wd/hub` or via `http://server:80/wd/hub`.

+## View the firefox
 On `http://server:80/` you'll find the noVNC VNC viewer, that lets you look inside the container and see the firefox in action.

-# Define screen resolution
+## Define screen resolution
 To define the screen size pass the SCREEN_WIDTH	and SCREEN_HEIGHT environment variables to the run command.
 For example: `docker run --name myselenium -d -p 80:80 -p 4444:4444 -e SCREEN_WIDTH=1024 -e SCREEN_HEIGHT=768 whiledo/selenium-firefox-webvnc`
 Default screen size is SCREEN_WIDTH=1920 and SCREEN_HEIGHT=1080.

-# Set timezone
+## Set timezone
 If you need a special timezone, create a Dockerfile like the following and replace Europe/Berlin with your Timezone.
 ```bash
 FROM whiledo/selenium-firefox-webvnc